dougdyson/polylog/docs/solution-concepts.md

 * Students can automatically be placed into smaller groups for breakouts and return to the main lecture when a certain time has passed or the lecturer recalls the breakout groups

 ### "How well did everyone understand what we covered today?"
-* A poll to guage peoples' sense of understanding and feelings on the lecture
+* A poll to gauge peoples' sense of understanding and feelings on the lecture

 ---